Mera: Character, Costume History, and Cosplay

-Mera was created by artist Nick Cardy and writer Jack Miller, for the 1963 issue of Aquaman #11.
+Mera was created by artist Nick Cardy and writer Jack Miller for the 1963 issue of Aquaman #11.
 However, her silver age beginnings did not add a lot of depth to her character.
 During this time period, comic stories tended to be self-contained adventures in a single issue.
-A larger story might continue for two or three issue.
-It also did not help that women were often depicted as simple two dimensional characters.
+A larger story might continue for two or three issues.
+It also did not help that women were often depicted as simple, two-dimensional characters.

 The first variation of the fish scale costume completely covered Mera.
 The only skin exposed to the elements were her hands, neck and face.
 It looked like a stylized version of the wetsuit a diver might wear when swimming in the freezing temperatures of the ocean.
 Her crown was more detailed than past versions, but retained a shape similar to what fans were used to.
 She wore simple gold hooped earrings, that added some much needed color.

 The next version of the fish scale costume would have a large section removed from the bust.
 Although it still covered most of her body, the low cut design made it clear that there was no stuffing involved in her outfit.
 The crown was slightly larger, but kept the slim design.